-By virtue of their interest in the shares of the Company, Tan Sri Dato' Cheng Joo Teik, Tan Sri Datuk Chu Sui Kiong and Tan Boon Seng are also deemed to be interested in the shares of the subsidiaries during the financial year to the extent that the Company has an interest.
+By virtue of his interest in the ordinary shares of the Company, Tan Sri Dato' Cheng Joo Teik is also deemed to be interested in the ordinary shares of the subsidiary during the financial year to the extent that the Company has an interest.

-None of the other Directors holding office at 31 March 2021 had any interest in the ordinary shares of the Company and its related corporations during the financial year.
+None of the other Directors holding office at 31 March 2022 had any interest in the ordinary shares of the Company and its related corporations during the financial year.